Start improving with Life QI today

 Sign-up

 Fundamental to improvement with Six Sigma is the DMAIC (Define, Measure, Analyse, Improve and Control) framework.

-DMAIC is a five-phased data-driven method for improving, optimising or stabilizing existing processes.
-Whilst it is a key tool in the Six Sigma methodology it is also widely implemented on its own.
+DMAIC is a five-phased data-driven method for improving, optimising or stabilising existing processes.
+Whilst it is a key tool within the Six Sigma methodology, it is also widely implemented on its own.
 The DMAIC framework lies as the heart of Six Sigma and provides a step-by-step approach to achieving sustained improvement.

-The first step is to clearly define the problem to be solved and to get a clear understanding of the process in its current state.
+The first step is to clearly define the problem to be solved and get a clear understanding of the process in its current state.
 Typically, a project charter is initiated which includes a problem statement, business case, goal statement, timeline and scope.

-Here, metrics are chosen to accurately assess the current state of a process and to use to quantify future improvements.
+Here, metrics are chosen to accurately assess the current state of a process and to quantify future improvements.
 This includes choosing appropriate measures and collecting a baseline dataset to which the results of any improvement effort can be compared.

 The data collected in the measure phase are examined to determine the root cause of the problem and identify areas for improvement.

-The learning from the previous three phases is applied here to determine exactly the process could be improved.
+The learning from the previous three phases is applied here to determine how the process could be improved.
 These solutions are tested to ensure they deliver the desired results.
 Successful solutions may then be implemented.

 Typically, Six Sigma is used by organisations where the methodology is formally incorporated, directed by highly trained certified individuals (using a martial arts derived belt grading approach), and is less applicable on an ad-hoc basis.